MultiQC/MultiQC/docs/plots.md

 ```

 ### Interactive / Flat image plots
-Note that the `plots.bargraph.plot()` function can generate both interactive
+Note that the `bargraph.plot()` function can generate both interactive
 JavaScript (HighCharts) powered report plots _and_ flat image plots made using
 MatPlotLib.
 This choice is made within the function based on config variables
 such as number of dataseries and command line flags.